 To have the opportunity to participate in the growth of a startup, individuals must satisfy the criteria established in the ESOP agreements.
 The right to acquire shares in the company is not automatic and is instead determined by vesting, which is the process of gaining the right to do so.

 Vesting of ESOPs usually involves certain conditions, with time being the most common one.
 Typically, ESOP plans have a four-year vesting period with a one-year cliff, and the grant vests equally each year.
 After the first year, the vesting schedule can be monthly, quarterly or annual, with quarterly being the most common.
 Another condition for vesting can be linked to performance, such as reaching a sales target or effective client engagement.
 Finally, options can also be linked to event-based conditions, such as the company achieving revenue or profitability targets.

 During exercise, option holders whose options have been vested communicate their intention to acquire the company’s stock.
 They pay the strike price and become the shareholders of the company.
 The request to exercise has to be made with the exercise window, otherwise the ESOPs lapse.

 Exercise of shares is considered as a taxable event in India.
 The gains made on exercise are taxed as employment income for the grantee.

-An important point to note is that the individual has a right to exercise the grants or stock options; there is no obligation or compulsion to exercise the right.
+An important point to note is that the option holders have a right to exercise the grants or stock options; there is no obligation or compulsion to exercise the right.

 Your ESOP policy is put to the real test in this stage.
 It involves a substantial cash outflow for the individuals.
 If they believe in the potential of the company to give an upside, they would go an extra mile to acquire shares of the company, despite the heavy cash outflow.